A conjectural improvement for inequalities related to regulators of number fields: Analytic setting of the problem

-and we look for the maximum of this function, this time with a precise analytic study.
-Surely $x$ must not be equal to $\pm 1$, otherwise the function is zero, and thus we must look for $x\in (-1,1)$: in order to study the partial derivative with respect to $x$ let us consider the factors which depend on $x$ by defining
+and we look for its maximum, being finally able to give a precise analytic study.
+Surely $x$ must not be equal to $\pm 1$, otherwise the function is zero, and thus we must look for $x\in (-1,1)$: in order to study the partial derivative with respect to $x$, let us consider the factors which depend on $x$ by defining

-We have $S_x(x,g): = \partial S/\partial_x (x,g) = -4x^3 - 6 g x^2 + 2g $ and we study $S_x(x,g)=0$: this equation gives the condition
+We have $S_x(x,a): = \frac{\partial S}{\partial_x} (x,a) = -4x^3 - 6 a x^2 + 2a $ and we study $S_x(x,a)=0$: this equation gives the condition